danwing/referee/draft-wing-settle-referee.md

 ## Incrementatal Adoption

-The Referee system requires support of both the client (to ask the Referee for mediation), installation of a Referee, and support of the server (to support a TLS raw public key).
-This section explores how to provide some Referee value even when all three systems do not (yet) support Referee.
+The Referee system requires support of both the client (to ask the Referee for mediation) and installation of a Referee -- which could be in the home router, NAS, or other always-on device.
+This section explores how to bootstrap Referee system even when the server does not (yet) suppor Referee.

 ### Server Does Not Support Referee

-In the case a server does not support Referee, it will return a PKIX certificate in its TLS handshake.
-That PKIX certificate might or might not be signed by a Certification Authority already trusted by the client.
-In the case the signing Certification Authority is trusted by the client, the TLS connection completes normally.
-Otherwise, the user is presented with an error.
+In the case a server does not support Referee, it will not register itself with the network's Referee.

-A Referee system could eliminate that error by connecting to the server itself (from the client or from the Referee), extracting the public key, and installing the server's name and its public key into the Referee.
+The Referee could be told by a network administrator to connect to such a server, extract public key, and install that public key and name into the Referee.
 When a Referee-capable client connects to that server and receives a certificate signed by a Certification Authority the client does not trust, and that server is on a local domain, the client can query the Referee for the server's public key.
 The Referee responds with the server's public key which the client compares to the server's public key in the TLS handshake.
 If they match, the client has finished authentication with the server.
 If they don't match, the client considers the TLS handshake to have failed and displays an error.

-### Referee Proxy

-Have referee proxy HTTPS for simple names (printer.local) and terminate those connections itself, solely to issue an HTTP redirect to the complex name (HTTP 301).

-But this would only work for HTTP.
-Other important protocols like IPP and SMB do not have a mechanism to redirect a connection.

-# Acknowledgments
-{:numbered="false"}

-TODO acknowledge.